‘Incredible whiplash’ for airline workers, talk of ‘crisis’ for transit as uncertainty over stimulus persists

 The senators said airlines should begin, or continue, to take out low-interest loans offered under previous relief legislation so they can eventually “repay the taxpayers once air travel picks back up.”

-Other Fortune 500 companies, such as hotel chains and restaurant groups, have not received taxpayer-funded grants, the senators wrote, and considering legislation for airline grants “should not happen unless there are adequate protections for taxpayers and the opportunity to offer related amendments.
+Other Fortune 500 companies, such as hotel chains and restaurant groups, have not received taxpayer-funded grants, the senators wrote, and considering legislation for airline grants “should not happen unless there are adequate protections for taxpayers and the opportunity to offer related amendments.”

 Even before the public statements from Pelosi, as well as Toomey and Lee, sticking points had emerged in reconciling the airline-only bills offered in the Senate and House.